-Each year, machine-related injuries cost the U.S. retail sector more than $5.8 billion in direct expenses—including medical bills, workers’ compensation, and legal fees (Source: Bureau of Labor Statistics, 2025).
+Machine-related injuries in the U.S. retail sector lead to substantial direct expenses, including medical bills, workers’ compensation, and legal fees.
 Retail environments, from grocery stores to warehouse clubs, depend on a blend of people and machines to move products, slice meats, and keep shelves stocked.
-When the right safety protocols aren’t in place—or aren’t consistently followed—the risk of serious incidents rises fast.
+When the right safety protocols aren’t in place—or aren’t consistently followed—the risk of serious incidents rises.
 The good news?
-Most machine-related injuries can be prevented through a smart mix of training, strong safeguards, and technology that keeps everyone honest and alert.
-In this guide, we’ll break down the true costs, root causes, and provide a clear framework for moving from a reactive to a proactive safety model in retail using modern technology—including AI-powered video analytics.
+Most machine-related injuries can be mitigated through a smart mix of training, strong safeguards, and technology that aids in keeping everyone accountable and alert.
+In this guide, we’ll break down the true costs, root causes, and provide a clear framework for moving from a reactive to a forward-looking safety model in retail using modern technology—including video AI.

 Machine-related accidents hit retail budgets and operations hard.
 Here’s why:

-Direct Medical and Legal Costs: With each disabling forklift injury averaging $48,000 (Source: HSSeWorld, 2025), even one incident can put a dent in annual budgets.
-Amputation injuries often involve complex medical care and workers’ compensation claims.
+Direct Medical and Legal Costs: A single disabling forklift injury can be costly, creating a major financial impact on annual budgets.
+Amputation injuries, in particular, often involve complex medical care and workers’ compensation claims.

 Operational Disruption: When a key piece of equipment is involved in an incident, it’s not just the injured worker who’s affected.
 Lines back up, shelves go unstocked, and productivity drops.